davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 ## Probabilistic Classification
 {:.no_toc}
-In areas like Natural Language Processing (NLP) a common task is to predict the next word in sequence (like in preditictive text on a smartphon or in learning word embeddings).
+In areas like Natural Language Processing (NLP) a common task is to predict the next word in sequence (like in preditictive text on a smartphone or in learning word embeddings).
 For input $x$ and class label $c$, the probability of predicting class $c$ is

 $$
 p_\theta(c|x) = \frac{u_\theta(c,x)}{Z_\theta(x)}